oasis-tcs/openc2-oc2ls/oc2ls.md

     as a Dictionary or a Hashtable.

--   **Serialized** values are critical to interoperability, and this document defines a set of **serializtion rules** that unambiguously define how each of the above types are serialized using a human-friendly JSON format.
+-   **Serialized** values are critical to interoperability, and this document defines a set of **serialization rules** that unambiguously define how each of the above types are serialized using a human-friendly JSON format.
 Other serialization rules, such as for XML, machine-optimized JSON, and CBOR formats, exist but are out of scope for this document.